amaheshwari25/amaheshwari25.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+Hi!
+I'm Arya.
 I am a senior studying CS and math at Princeton University, where I'm very lucky to be advised by [Matt Weinberg](https://www.cs.princeton.edu/~smattw/).

 My research interests are broadly in <b>theoretical computer science</b>, with a focus on algorithm design under incentives, uncertainty, and other interesting models.